 - Class D – High Risk

-- List of classification of In Vitro Diagnostic Medical Devices is published on CDSCO’s website duly approved by CLA.
+- A List of classifications of In Vitro Diagnostic Medical Devices is published on CDSCO’s website duly approved by CLA.

-- For the purpose of importing In Vitro Diagnostic Medical Devices, the applicant have to apply using form MD-14 and make an application at sugam online portal for grant of import licence.
+- For the purpose of importing In Vitro Diagnostic Medical Devices, the applicant has to apply using form MD-14 and make an application at sugam online portal for a grant of import license.

-- The applicant have to apply using form MD-28 at sugam online portal for seeking permission for import or manufacture new In Vitro diagnostic medical device.
+- The applicant has to apply using form MD-28 at Sugam online portal for seeking permission to import or manufacture a new In Vitro diagnostic medical device.

-- Compulsory addresses on registered medical device labels imported / sold in India under the Drugs and Cosmetics Act, 1940.
+- Compulsory addresses on registered medical device labels imported/sold in India under the Drugs and Cosmetics Act, of 1940.

 - Name and address of Legal Developer,